danielealbano/cachegrand/docs/architecture/fast-fixed-memory-allocator.md

 The slab allocator is a container for the slab slices and can be used only by a specific thread for a specific object size.

-Because the slab allocator is per thread, the hugepages will be allocated in the numa domain of the thread, therefore it's better, although not required, to bound the thread to a core of the cpu to get better performances.
+Because FFMA uses per-thread separation, the hugepages will be allocated in the numa domain of the thread, therefore it's better, although not required, to bound the thread to a core of the cpu to get better performances.

 The structure contains a double linked list of slots, sorted per availability where the available slots are kept at the head and the in use slots are kept at the tail.
 In this way, when it's necessary to fetch a slot it's possible to fetch it directly from the head if available.
-If no slots are available, the slab allocator requests to the component that handles the cache of hugepages to provide a new one, once received the slab allocator initializes a slab slice out of the hugepage and update the list of available slots.
+If no slots are available, FFMA requests to the component that handles the cache of hugepages to provide a new one, once received it initializes a slab slice out of the hugepage and update the list of available slots.
 A hugepage can easily contain tens of thousands of 16 bytes objects, so the price is very well amortized for the small objects, more explanation on the calculations are provided in the [ffma_slice_t](#struct-ffma_slice-ffma_slice_t) section.

-A queue called `free_ffma_slots_queue_from_other_threads` exists in case memory allocated by one thread gets freed by another, the thread that doesn't own the memory passes it to the thread that ones it via a mpmc queue that uses atomic operations to maintain a correct state.
+A queue called `free_ffma_slots_queue_from_other_threads` exists in case memory allocated by one thread gets freed by another, the thread that doesn't own the memory passes it to the thread that ones it via a mpmc queue that uses atomic operations to maintain a correct state without relying on more expensive locking operations.
-In case the slab allocator has to fetch a slot but no more pre-allocated slots are available, then the queue is checked to see if a thread any other thread has returned any object and, in case, it uses it.
+In case FFMA has to fetch a slot but no more pre-allocated slots are available, then the queue is checked to see if a thread any other thread has returned any object and, in case, it uses it.
 The object fetched from the queue require fewer operations to be used.